Table of contents

 Which is easier: JavaFX or swing?

-JavaFX UI is usually quite a lot easier than the Swing UI, as it requires lesser lines of code.
+JavaFX UI is usually quite a lot easier than the Swing UI, as it requires fewer lines of code.
 (LOC)

 Why is AWT platform-independent?